PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   1. Initial guess (float)
   2. Lower limit (float). if set to null no lower limit is imposed
-  3. Upper limit (float). if set to null no lower limit is imposed
+  3. Upper limit (float). if set to null no upper limit is imposed
   4. Fit parameter (bool).
 If this item is false the initial guess is fixed in the fitting.
   5. Include parameter (bool).
 If this item is set to false the parameter is not included in the final function to be fitted.
 E.g., if for MG this is False the gas disk is not added to the gas disk.